project-open-data/project-open-data.github.io/v1.1/schema.md

 **Cardinality** | (0,1)
 **Required** | Yes, if the file is accessible indirectly, through means other than direct download.
 **Accepted Values** | String (URL)
 **Usage Notes** | This should be the URL for an indirect means of accessing the data, such as [API documentation](../api/), a 'wizard' or other graphical interface which is used to generate a download, feed, or a request form for the data.
-When accessLevel is "restricted public" but the dataset is available online indirectly, this field should be the URL that provides indirect access.
+When accessLevel is "restricted" but the dataset is available online indirectly, this field should be the URL that provides indirect access.
 This should not be a **direct** download URL.
 It is usually assumed that accessURL is an HTML webpage.
 **Example** |  `{"accessURL":"http://www.agency.gov/api/vegetables/"}`

 {: .table .table-striped .child-field #distribution-conformsTo}